sysid/twsrt/README.md

                          |
             +------------+------------+
             v            v            v
-     Claude Code    Copilot CLI    (future agents)
+     Claude Code    Copilot CLI    (tbd future agents) settings.json  --flag args
-     settings.full.json  --flag args
-     (symlinked from settings.json)

                 ENFORCEMENT LAYERS
                 ==================
-     Layer 1 (OS):  SRT sandbox — kernel-level deny (Bash only) Layer 2 (App): Agent permissions — tool-level deny/ask (all tools)
+     Layer 1 (OS):  SRT sandbox — kernel-level deny (Bash only) Layer 2 (App): Agent permissions — agent-level deny/ask (all tools)
 ```

-This gives **two layers** for the most dangerous attack vector (Bash commands accessing
+This gives two layers of protection for the most dangerous attack vector (Bash commands accessing
-credentials or network) and **one consistent layer** for built-in tools — generated from a
-single source of truth.
+credentials or network) and one layer for built-in tools — **generated from a single source of truth**.

 Example for collaboration of the two layers: